NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - S6B stays in front; SB goes behind
 - 5X starts moving 4 frames sooner in super freeze
 - 2X
-    - Does 32 damage from 40
+    - Damage decreased from 40 to 32
-    - Comboed into 8B does 48 damage now from 58
+    - Fall damage if opponent hits the ground decreased from 4 to 3
     - Is a mid and loses to wake up kick if Shikamaru is too close to the opponent
     - Has less super freeze
     - Hitbox appears two frames later